pdqnguyen/pdqnguyen.github.io/_posts/2022-03-24-lyrics-part-5.md

 ## Gradient boosting model

-Going beyond random forests, gradient boosting models (GBMs) expand on the idea of ensembling in a way that typically outperforms random forests.
+Going beyond random forests, gradient boosting models (GBMs) expand on the idea of ensembling in a way that <span class="strong-text">typically outperforms random forests</span>.
 The idea is to ensemble many weak estimators, in this case decision trees, sequentially by fitting each one to the residual of the previous.
 There are a few good GBM libraries out there: I'm using LightGBM here,